Mulindi123/phase-1-project/README.md

     1. Display the garbage collection schedule
     2. Make a special request for garbage collection.
 This should persist to the server
     3. View and interact with the resources on the resource section
-    4. Search for a specific schedules
+    4. Search for a specific schedule
     5. Delete a displayed schedule

 Credit